 There are 2,194,336 sharing plugins for WordPress on the internet (more or less).
 But now you won’t need any of them since Jetpack’s sharing buttons are quick to load, customizable and share to a dozen services – in other words, awesome!

 This is my favorite feature of Jetpack.
 This module turns your ordinary grid gallery into a tiled gallery with mosaic layouts.
-Here’s an example below, and you can see the other available gallery styles here.
+Here’s an example below, and don’t forget to click the images to see the lightbox.
+You can see the other available gallery styles here.

 You can give your visitors on mobile devices an uncluttered, quick-loading experience by turning on the mobile theme module.
 You can even customize the mobile theme for a more branded experience (instructions here).